Marketers extol the virtues of content marketing and how it is essential not only in terms of its importance but also in terms of its longevity.

 Tips for expanding your content in Jarvis Boss Mode

 There is no better way to know how well this will work than to try it yourself, but let me show you how I expand content in a blog post using Jarvis Boss Mode.
-Here's a quick video showing how easy it is to create expanded content in Jarvis Boss Mode:
+Here's a quick video showing how easy it is to create expanded content, in Jarvis Boss Mode Note: If you are on the Starter Plan or Pro Plan, you'll need to upgrade to use Boss Mode commands.

 In this example, which is a blog post, I ask Jarvis to continue writing under an H2 heading I have pulled from the Surfer Brief.
 I like to rewrite the H2 to make it unique, and the easiest way to do that is to add a target keyword.